 - The garden could sit over winter.

-This would also give us the time to read more about when to plant in our hardness zone and decide on starting seeds inside or wait till it was better to seed them outside.
+This would also give us the time to read more about when to plant in our hardiness zone and decide on starting seeds inside or wait till it was better to seed them outside.

-In my next post I will write about the seeds we got and how we started in the spring with our new garden.
+In my next post, I will write about the seeds we got and how we started in the spring with our new garden.